As an Amazon Associate I earn from qualifying purchases. Without Any Extra Cost to You!

 How Does Compost Improve Soil Condition?

-Compost improves the condition of soil through altering its biological, physical and chemical properties.
+Compost improves the condition of soil by altering its biological, physical and chemical properties.
 Some of the most obvious ways in which compost improves soil conditioning are as follows.

 - It improves the water retention ability of sandy soil by providing a medium in which water can be retained.
 This results in less rapid loss of water and a more consistent source of liquid for plants.
 It means that sandy soils are still suitable for plants that do not like to have their roots in water for prolonged periods but that they also have access to water thus avoiding drought.